moniquecardoso25/Google-Gen-AI-Leader/README.md

 Language Understanding (structure/syntax) -> Parts of speech (POS) tagging, chunking, dependencyy parsing, constituency parsing
 Processing annd Functionality -> Named entity recognition (NER), n-gram identification, sentiment analysis, information exttraction, information retrieval, question and answering, topic modeling.

+## Supervised and Unsupervised learning

+### Supervised

+- A machine learning task/function that needs a training data, which is provided the labeled data (correct answer) and machine learning learns from the results.
+  - Classification
+  - Regression

+### Unsupervised

+- Task/function does not need a training data, it will take unlabeled data and discover its patterns, applying its own labels.
+  - Clusterig
+  - Association
+  - Dimentionality reduction

+Supervised learning tends to be more accurate than Unsupervised, but it requires more upfront work.
+On the other hand, unsupervised requires more human intervention in order to validate the results.

+## ML Model